 Still can’t find your Disklavier in the app?

 There might be a problem with the local network.
 Some networks isolate devices so that they can’t see one another.
 This is variously called wireless isolation, station isolation, or client isolation, and is common on guest or public networks, but unusual on home networks.
-However, I did recently assist a customer with this setting accidentally enabled, so it does happen.
+However, I did recently assist a customer with this setting accidentally enabled on their own home network, so it does happen.
 This is a setting you can change on your router.

 Over the last few years, I’ve increasingly run into customers using VPNs: If you use a VPN on your cellphone, it will typically be unable to communicate with local devices on your network.
 Turn off your VPN.
 If that’s not an option for you, consider placing your entire house behind a VPN, with either a larger GL.iNet router (such as the GL.iNet “Flint” GL-MT6000) or a Protectli Vault.
 These allow you to protect all of your devices together, and they’ll all still be able to see one another locally.